inventivtools/inventiv-critic-android/README.md

         // Authentication failure.
 Check your credentials and Internet connectivity, and then try again.
     }
 ```
-2. Send web requests using the Retrofit helper methods in the `Client` class.
+2. Send web requests from a background thread using the Retrofit helper methods in the `Client` class.
 This will fail if you have not authenticated during the current user session / application lifecycle.
 ```
     Call<User> userCall = Client.userService().profile();
     try {